 We led a controlled experiment asking participants to guide three types of agents in two sound synthesis environment using positive or negative feedback.
 One agent was always exploring, one always exploiting, and one balancing exploiration with exploitation; one sound environment had linear timbral attributes, and one had a timbral obstruction.

 Participants successfully interacted with all three agents to reach a sonic goal.
 Subjective evaluations showed that agents’ exploration behaviour, rather than their learning to reach a sonic goal, was critical to how participants heard them as collaborative.

-The project was developed with Frédéric Bevilacqua and Baptiste Caramiaux in collaboration with the ISMM group of IRCAM and the ex)situ group of LRI (INRIA), in the context of the Sorbonne Université Doctorate in Computer Science.
+The project was developed with Frédéric Bevilacqua and Baptiste Caramiaux in collaboration with the ISMM group of IRCAM and the ex)situ group of LRI (INRIA), in the context of a PhD thesis at Sorbonne Université.